How to photograph the Milky Way

 Personally, I use a 12mm f2.8 Laowa lens on my Canon 5DMKIV.
 The 12mm lens allows for a massive wide angle so you can capture the night sky but also because it has a wide aperture of f2.8 it will allow a larger amount of light in.

-Normally when taking a landscape photograph during the day, you will try to have a low ISO to ensure you avoid noise.
+Normally when I am taking a landscape photograph during the day, using a tripod, I will try to have a low ISO to ensure I reduce the possibility of a noisy image from my camera.
+This is possible when there is plenty of light, both natural and artificial light.
 But when taking photographs at night time, you need to bump up the ISO to ensure you can let enough light in.
+Remembering that the light you are trying to photograph isn’t even on this planet but represented by the tiny stars out there in the galaxy.

-When taking pictures like these, it’s required that you take pictures usually at an ISO level of over 3,200 – maybe even as high as 6,400 depending on your lens.
+When taking photographs like these, it’s usually recommended that you take pictures usually at an ISO level of over 3,200 – maybe even as high as 6,400 or even up to 10,000 depending on your lens and camera model.
 This allows your camera’s sensors to pick up even the faintest light that’s coming from the stars above.
 Since high ISO levels are proportionate to noise, you can’t afford to take the perfect shot without a tripod so don’t forget to use one.
 You can expect the shutter speed to be between 15-30 seconds.

 Use a Tripod